Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

 5. lstat is called to get information about the file that was supplied as the argument
 6. Program prints more information
 7. Program checks to ensure the supplied file is not a *symlink*
-8. If its not a symlink, the file is opened
+8. If it's not a symlink, the file is opened
 9. Contents of file is written to stdout
 10. `main` returns.